Alfresco/alfresco-transform-core/deprecated/alfresco-transformer-base/README.md

 it is still possible to create T-Engines this way, the newer `engine/base` project provides a simpler way to do it.

+> When upgrading to 3.0.0, you will find that a number of classes in the alfresco-transform-model have moved.
+See the [alfresco-transform-model README](https://github.com/Alfresco/alfresco-transform-core/blob/master/model/README.md)

 This project provides a base Spring Boot process (optionally within their own Docker containers).
 It performs common actions such as logging, throttling requests and handling the streaming of content to and from the container.